kim-atkinson/designandcode/README.md

 # Design and Code Conference Website

 Landing page for a fictional conference designed to give a simple overview of the event.
-It encourages signup with minimal friction by incorporating credit card capture on the page.
+The page encourages signup with minimal friction by incorporating credit card capture on the page.

 Tech Stack: Figma, HTML5, CSS3